Discussion Papers

 Keywords: Fiscal rules, stock-flow adjustments, debt-deficit adjustments, stability and growth pact, excessive deficit procedure, ESA 95

-JEL classification: E62, H61, H62, H 63, H 70
+JEL Classification: E62, H61, H62, H 63, H 70

 January 2006